CLOSED FOR THE SEASON • Information may be outdated. Add this

 - All films that are not in English must have English language subtitles.

-- If your film has been selected to be screened at the festival we will request you send a press kit to include: stills, posters, postcards, a DVD of the trailer, and other publicity materials to maximize exposure for your film.
+- If your film has been selected to be screened at the festival we will request you send a press kit to include: digital stills, posters, postcards, a digital file of the trailer, and other publicity materials to maximize exposure for your film.
 These materials will not be returned.

-- If your film has been selected to be screened at the festival we ask that it not be viewable in its entirety online on sites like YouTube or Vimeo before the festival screening.
+- If your film has been selected to be screened at the festival we ask that it not be viewable in its entirety online on sites like YouTube, Vimeo, or Facebook before the festival screening.
 Trailers or clips from the film are acceptable.